How to Choose Video Interview Software: 2026 Buyer's Guide

 A great tool is useless if your team won't use it.
 What kind of onboarding, training, and ongoing customer support does the vendor provide?
 A responsive support team is invaluable, especially during the initial rollout.

-Even with a great process, it's easy to make mistakes.
-Here are the most common pitfalls to watch out for.
+Even with a solid hiring process, it’s easy to make mistakes when evaluating video interview software.
+Here are the most common pitfalls to avoid.

 Ignoring the Candidate Experience